alexeldeib/throttled/README.md

 utilization as a percentage of total uncached limits.
 Note that ratios may be greater than 1 with caching enabled, and may briefly peak above 1 before encountering throttling.

+## Experimental

+Code is new and may change or be removed in future versions.
+Please try it out and provide feedback.
+Feel free to open issues for discussion, bugs, or desired functionality.

 ## Log output